oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Tools.md

 ### Repair file

-This tool will help you recover any corrupted pdf file that might suffer any lightly damages.
+This tool will help you recover any corrupted pdf file that might have suffered any lightly damages.

 !!! warning "Important"
     Please note that this tool will only recover files that have suffered